MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/use-loops.md

 ## Simple loops

-The idea behind a loop is to make a flow repeat one or more actions multiple times.
+The idea behind a loop is to make a desktop flow repeat one or more actions multiple times.
 Power Automate Desktop implements the simplest type of loops with the **Loop** action.

 This loop repeats the actions between the **Loop** and **End** actions for a set number of times.
 A loop index variable is created automatically to track the current iteration’s number.